thanegill/itc280/articles/12_01_09_assignment1.md

 ***This post is old.
 I have rewritten the whole site from the ground up.
 See the [Post Class](/?a=extracredit-zero-post-class) article for an update.***

 I wanted to challenge myself with this first project.
 I know enough about programming and PHP to do enough to get started.
-So I created a simple blog that has a database as an array thats included in every page.
+So I created a simple blog that has a database as an array that is included in every page.
 I learned a lot by doing this.
 The one thing that I really like is the key value pair dictionary.
 As an example this is the very crude and simple database that I have:

 	$post_names = array("Three" => "assignment3", "Two" => "assignment2", "One" => "assignment1");